KatKmiotek/web_dev_classes/module-3/notes.md

 **What to do:**
 1. Copy the HTML and CSS into your own files. (use example `four.html`)
-2. Change the border color, thickness, or style.
+2. Change the border colour, thickness, or style.
 3. Try different padding values.
 4. Experiment with different background colors.
 5. Add more content or try changing the border radius.

 **Bonus:**
-Try adding a hover effect that changes the background color when you move your mouse over the box!
+Try adding a hover effect that changes the background colour when you move your mouse over the box!
 ```css
 .my-box:hover {
   background-color: #b3c6e7;